ankitaykher/Concepts-of-Operating-System-Assignment-2/README.md

  mv file.txt /path/to/directory/    // move file path to dir

- chmod 755 script.sh              // chane mode give permission to script.sh
+ chmod 755 script.sh              // change mode used to set permissions on a file or directory (755)- This is an octal number present permissions for owner, group, and others

  grep "pattern" file.txt         //  search for specific what you want like check pattern of txt file